IBM/ACE-RISCV/verification/setup.md

 In the next step, we setup the RefinedRust frontend used for translating Rust code into Coq.
 For that, you are going to need a working installation of Rust and [rustup](https://rustup.rs/).
 If you do not have rustup installed yet, follow the instructions at https://rustup.rs/.
+If you already have rustup installed, but it is old, you may want/need to run `rustup update`

 Now, run the following commands in the shell opened previously:
 ```